 Brunnhilde appears with many of her fellow Asgardian Valkior brethren in the "Hulk vs. Thor" DVD.
 Riding her winged steed Aragorn, Brunnhilde leads the Valkyries and a number of Asgardian warriors into battle against the Hulk, who had been transported to Asgard and controlled by Loki, in order to prevent him from gaining access to Odin's chambers while Odin was partaking of "The Odinsleep."
 Although she fights valiantly, Brunnhilde and her warriors are quickly defeated by the rampaging brute.
 Brunnhilde apparently manages to recover while Thor engaged the Hulk and, along with Sif, servies as Odin's last line of defense when the Hulk manages to breach Odin's chambers.
 In this DVD, Valkyrie is voiced by Nicole Oliver.

 In the film, Brunhilde is a skilled warrior from Asgard.
 When she was younger, she fell in love with Fandral but he scorned her.
 After this she formed the Valkyries, a group of all-female warriors and made their base at Kona Lifandi.
 Later on, she recruited Sif, but was followed back to their base by a spy.
 When discovered she battled and killed the Asgardian spy.
 After this, she caught Thor with Sif and took the Elderstahl sword from him and later engaged Thor in battle and tried to kill him, however she was was stopped by an invasion of Frost Giants.
 She joined forces with Thor and the others during the battle and after realizing that Sif still loved Thor, she let them all go.
-In the film, she isn't called Valkyrie, but Brunhilde, and with only one n.
+In the film, she isn't called Valkyrie, but Brunhilde, and with only one named.
 She also has white hair, while all the Valkyrior have blonde hair and braids.
 She is voiced by Cathy Weseluck.

 There were plans for Valkyrie to appear in the film at one point, but she was cut from the script in subsequent rewrites.